Ganzfeld experiment: Experimental procedure

 In a typical ganzfeld experiment, a "receiver" is placed in a room relaxing in a comfortable chair with halved ping-pong balls over the eyes, having a red light shone on them.
 The receiver also wears a set of headphones through which white or pink noise (static) is played.
 The receiver is in this state of mild sensory deprivation for half an hour.
 During this time, a "sender" observes a randomly chosen target and tries to mentally send this information to the receiver.
-The receiver speaks out loud during the 30 minutes, describing what he or she can "see".
-This is recorded by the experimenter (who is blind to the target) either by recording onto tape or by taking notes, and is used to help the receiver during the judging procedure.
+The receiver speaks out loud during the 30 minutes, describing what they can "see".
+The experimenter, who knows nothing of the chosen target, records these comments either on audiotape or through written notes.

-In the judging procedure, the receiver is taken out of the Ganzfeld state and given a set of possible targets, from which they select one which most resembled the images they witnessed.
+Once time expires, the receiver is taken out of the ganzfeld state and shown a set of possible targets, from which they select one which most resembles the images they witnessed.
+The receiver may refer to the notes/recordings made by the experimenter as needed.
 Most commonly there are three decoys along with the target, giving an expected rate of 25%, by chance, over several dozens of trials.

 Some parapsychologists who accept the existence of psi have proposed that certain personality traits can enhance ESP performance.
 Such parapsychologists have argued that certain characteristics in the participants could be selected for that would increase the scores of ganzfeld experiments.
 Such traits have included the following: